benjithaimmortal/monjibram/_posts/0000-00-00-static-sites-and-filtering-things.md

 So I did a thing you're used to doing with backend code on a SSG.
 This wasn't and isn't a hard thing to do.
 You should do it on your blog!

 Clearly there are some other things to take into account before it goes critical and starts to feel like a natural page.
 Even writing this blog, I found issues with how the posts were displaying in `flex` with `justify-content: space between`.
-Did you find it?
+Did you find them too?
 I could definitely solve a layout thing like that in a future blog, but until then I'll leave it!
+Sleuth away 🕵️‍♂️